-Chemicals produced by decomposition of flesh in scombroid species (i.e., tuna, mahi, mackerels) when fish are not adequately refrigerated.
+Chemicals produced by the decomposition of flesh in scombroid species (e.g. tuna, mahi-mahi, mackerels) when fish are not adequately refrigerated.
 Rarely fatal, but can cause severe illness.

 A fishing method that uses natural or artificial bait placed on a hook fixed to the end of a line in both single and multiple units; often confused with longlines.

 Individually Quick Frozen.
 Seafood that is IQF is normally protected with a glaze to prevent dehydration.

 Individual Transferable Quota/Individual Vessel Quota.
 These are quotas that give fishermen ownership to harvest a specified amount of fish or shellfish.
 In most cases, they can be bought, sold or leased.